verdaccio/verdaccio/website/docs/install.md

 }
 ```

-For alternative configurations, please read the [Using a privare registry](cli-registry.md) section.
+For alternative configurations, please read the [Using a private registry](cli-registry.md) section.

 ## Create Your Own Private NPM Package Tutorial {#create-your-own-private-npm-package-tutorial}